haan6/fm-for-online-recommendation/README.md

 # KAIST CCC-Project FM & Online FM for Recommendation Systems

-In this project, we study the Factorization Machine model and its variations for recommendation systems.
+In this project, we study factorization machine and its variations for recommendation systems.
 Here, we consider the two problem settings for recommendation systems:
-(1) Off-line setting that assumes that given sufficient amount of data, the model trains the given dataset and then conducts the recommendations tasks, (2) On-line setting that assumes that as data points are given sequentially, the model sequentially trains the data and recommends the items.
+(1) Offline setting that assumes that given sufficient amount of data, the model trains the given dataset and then conducts the recommendations tasks, (2) Online setting that assumes that as data points are given sequentially, the model sequentially trains the data and recommends the items.

 What we have done for this project can be summarized as : <br/>
-(1) We study the previous models and implement them based on pytorch for  Off-line setting and On-line setting.  <br/>
+(1) We study the previous models and implement them based on pytorch for offline setting and online setting.  <br/>
 (2) We try to propose Online Neural Factorization Machine. <br/>
-(3) We propose the Meta Embedding Factorization machine designed for the specific dataset which
+(3) We propose Meta Embedding Factorization machine designed for the specific dataset which
     requires the large number of feature embeddings for some of the features.

 For more details, you can check it in models and jupyters directory.

-## Models for Off-line setting
+## Models for Offline Setting
 * Factorization Machine
 * Meta Embedding Factorization Machine (proposed)
 * Deep Factorization Machine